Rensvandeschoot/Tutorials/Blavaan/Blavaan-WAMBS--Jags-.md

 _The histograms look smooth and have no gaps or other abnormalities.
 Based on this, adding more iterations is not necessary.
 However, if you arenot satisfied, you can improve the number of iterations again.
 Posterior distributions do not have to be symmetrical, but in this example they seem to be._

-If we compare this with histograms based on the first analysis (with very few iterations, this difference becomes clear:
+If we compare this with histograms based on the first analysis (with very few iterations), this difference becomes clear:

 ```r